 Anxiety Disorders training

-I have worked in a hospice, a residential home for young people experiencing homelessness, an academy school and in private practice.
+I have worked in a hospice, a residential home for young people experiencing homelessness, academy schools and in private practice.

-I have special interests in working with bereavement and loss, attachment, anxiety and low self-esteem.
+I have special interests in working with bereavement and loss, (including traumatic bereavement), anxiety and low self-esteem.

 Professional body membership